 Weeks 1 – 4 you can drop on the web using your Webster Account.

 Drop fees will be assessed in accordance with the fee policies stated in the EOU Student Accounts drop/withdrawal refund schedule.

 Weeks 5 – 7 Withdrawal Policy: There are two types of withdrawal – withdrawal from a course and withdrawal from the University

 From a course: A student may withdraw from the 5th week of the term through the 7th week with a grade of “W” indicated on the transcript.

 No withdrawals will be issued after the 7th week of the term.
 Instructors will issue a letter grade (A-F, or I) for all students enrolled after the 7th week.
 A student making adequate academic progress during the term and needing to withdraw after the 7th week may request an incomplete from the instructor.

-From the University: A student may withdraw from the University at any time during the term by the last day of regularly scheduled classes by completing the proper form in the Registrar’s Office.
-Official notification in writing must be received before any withdrawal from the University is processed.
+From the University: A student may withdraw from the University at any time during the term by the last day of regularly scheduled classes by completing the Registration Form and sending it to email@example.com requesting to withdraw from all courses.

 The purpose of the S/U option is to encourage you to take courses outside your major program without fear of the grade earned affecting your GPA.
 The S/U grading option must be elected by the second Friday of the term.
 To elect the S/U option, the student must file the request form with the Registrar’s Office.
 Of the 180 term hours required for the bachelor’s degree, you may elect up to 36 for S/U (courses offered only on an S/U basis are not included in the 36-hour limit).